joffrey-bion/krossbow/docs/stomp/conversions/moshi.md

 ## Dependency

-To use Moshi conversions, add `krossbow-stomp-jackson` to your Gradle dependencies (`krossbow-stomp-core` is unnecessary because it's transitively brought by this one):
+To use Moshi conversions, add `krossbow-stomp-moshi` to your Gradle dependencies (`krossbow-stomp-core` is unnecessary because it's transitively brought by this one):

 ```kotlin